zeroflucs-given/charybdis/README.md

 provides supporting functions for simple runtime access to data.
 If you want to just write structs and forget about managing the keyspaces by hand, and use features like expiry, lightweight transactions together - `charybdis` might be what you're looking for.

 Please note: **This package API should be considered unstable at this time.
-Once we stablize the API's, we'll mark it as v1**.
+Once we stabilize the APIs, we'll mark it as v1**.

 ## Key Features
  - Simple queries by partition key, full key, indexes over tables with typed return objects.